 1868

-1868 December 8th Mary was received into the Mercy Convent in Brighton, but stayed only 18 months due to ill health.
+On the 8th December 1868 December 8th Mary was received into the Mercy Convent in Brighton, but stayed only 18 months due to ill health.

 Sadly, during this time her friend Bishop Grant died.
 Her Spiritual Director at the convent Father Lambert SJ. felt that Mary was called to a contemplative order that combined Eucharistic adoration and apostolic ministry.